 The most convincing explanation is that pre-existing relations acted as a barrier to entry.
-Mutual learning (Baum et al., 2005; Lioukas & Reuer, 2015) and reciprocity (Jensen, 2003; Kenis & Knoke, 2002) within the networkcreatedsomething akin to ‘project-based’ competences, which restricted new entrants (Manning & Sydow, 2011).
+Mutual learning (Baum et al., 2005; Lioukas & Reuer, 2015) and reciprocity (Jensen, 2003; Kenis & Knoke, 2002) within the network created something akin to ‘project-based’ competences, which restricted new entrants (Manning & Sydow, 2011).
 As the activity grew in scale, relations consolidated isomorphically as the value of existing relations between nodes, for each node, increased– locking out competition.
 In his FCIC submission, Nestor Dominguez, co-head of Citigroup’s CDO desk, confirmed as much when he noted that only a small number of banks like Citi had the requisite network relations to perform certain activities, such as write CDO liquidity puts (FCIC, 2011: 139).

 This form of closure introduced network-based rather than market-based risks, such as rigidity, conformity and groupthink (Sorenson &Waguespack, 2006; TerWal et al., 2016).
 Actors were insensitive to the problems of homogeneity and scale building in the system, which Haldane and May (2011) identified as central to the collapse of CDOs.
 A sense of ‘comfort’ not ‘safety’ was nurtured (Edmondson, 1999) which cultivated the ‘pervasive permissiveness’ identified by the FCIC as the cultural foundation of the crisis (FCIC, 2011: xvii).
 As Uzzi (1997) notes, repeat exchanges lead to systems of reciprocity which improve the terms of trade.
 Improved terms in a context of permissiveness practically meant a growing tolerance for leverage (FCIC, 2011: xxiv), an acceptance of riskier collateral (FCIC, 2011: 4,166) and discretion in interpreting model outputs which measure risk and structure CDO securities (US Senate, 2011: 295).
 Griffin and Tang (2012), for example, reverse engineered the credit rating models used to structure CDOs and found that there was much more AAA-rated paper in the market than was accountable by those models.
 They also found that those CDOs with the greatest discretionary adjustments had their credit ratings downgraded further post-crisis.
 These darker forms of reciprocity led to the normalization of favors and misconduct, typical in other industry examples (see Ashforth & Anand, 2003; Lampel, 2004).
 The emails disclosed in the US Senate report reveals a willingness for actors in different network positions to make concessions to maintain contacts and retain positions of connectedness that boosted deal earnings.
-This was true of loan suppliers (United State Senate, 2011: 139), banks (ibid: 515, 532, 553), collateral managers (ibid: 598), underwriters and placement agents (ibid: 324) and credit rating agencies (ibid: 274, 281).
+This was true of loan suppliers (US Senate, 2011: 139), banks (ibid: 515, 532, 553), collateral managers (ibid: 598), underwriters and placement agents (ibid: 324) and credit rating agencies (ibid: 274, 281).